Terms of Service

 - Your Shopify Store can only be associated with one Store Owner.
 A Store Owner may have multiple Shopify Stores.
-“Store” means the online store or physical retail location(s) associated with the Account.
+You agree to use Shopify Checkout for your store.
+“Store” means the online store (whether hosted by Shopify or on a third party website), or any storefront built on top of the Storefront API) or physical retail location(s) associated with the Account.

 2.2 Staff Accounts

 - Based on your Shopify pricing plan, you can create one or more staff accounts (“Staff Accounts”) allowing other people to access the Account.
+Each Staff Account must include a full legal name and a valid email account.
 With Staff Accounts, the Store Owner can set permissions and let other people work in their Account while determining the level of access by Staff Accounts to specific business information (for example, you can limit Staff Account access to sales information on the Reports page or prevent Staff Accounts from changing general store settings).

 - The Store Owner and the users under Staff Accounts are each referred to as a “Shopify User”.

 2.3 PayPal Express Checkout and Shopify Payments Accounts